KilledByAPixel/OS13k/README.md

 - The function OS13kStart() is called on child frames when opened
 - To acces OS13k features, use the OS13k object
-- ZzFx sounds can played directly by calling zzfx, volume is controlled by the system
-- A seeded ZzFX sound player is available to save space with much smaller sound calls
-- Example OS13k.PlaySeed(1006), I will create a tool for looking for sound seeds soon
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0) - Render a shader
 - OS13k.Medal(gameName, medalName='', difficulty=0) - Register a medal for your game as complete